coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Refactor
+  - [ ] Cancel load requests as well as subscribes when navigating to save bandwidth.
+Get rid of load?
   - [ ] Use limit 1 to find most recent notification, then load when visiting the notifications page.
   - [ ] Remove external dependencies from engine, open source it?
   - [ ] If connections fail, re-open and re-send active subs